yogsototh/yblog/content/Scratch/en/blog/Haskell-the-Hard-Way.md

 This was quite fast.
 Here are the main things to remember:

 - in the `do` block, each expression must have the type `IO a`.
-You are then limited in the number of expressions available.
+You are then limited with regard to the range of expressions available.
 For example, `getLine`, `print`, `putStrLn`, etc...
 - Try to externalize the pure functions as much as possible.
 - the `IO a` type means: an IO _action_ which returns an element of type `a`.